cloudmesh-community/book/chapters/class/assignments.md

 Report Format:

 :   All reports will be using the our common format.
 This format is not
-    the same as the ACM format, so if you use systems such as overleaf or sharelatex, you need to upload it and use it there.
+    the same as the ACM format, so if you use systems such as overleaf, you need to upload it and use it there.

     The format for LaTeX and Word found here: